Who are we?

 We are the UK International Consumer Centre.
 We operate through the The Chartered Trading Standards Institute and have links to Trading Standards departments in the UK and consumer organisations in various countries all over the world.

 We offer free and impartial advice and to UK consumers who have encountered problems with goods or services purchased from a business based in another country

 If you have purchased goods or services from a trader based within the UK, please contact the Citizens Advice Consumer Service, who will be able to advise further.

-The Consumer Centre UK is co-funded by the Department for Business, Energy and Industrial Strategy and the European Commission.
+The UK International Consumer Centre is co-funded by the Department for Business, Energy and Industrial Strategy and the European Commission.

-The Department for Business, Energy and Industrial Strategy has designated the Chartered Trading Standards Institute as the host of the Consumer Centre UK.
+The Department for Business, Energy and Industrial Strategy has designated the Chartered Trading Standards Institute as the host of the UK International Consumer Centre.

 The official notification to the European Commission can be found here.